Kushal-Gowda-Y/FlightDelay_Analysis_MySQL/README.md

 # FlightDelay_Analysis_MySQL
-An interactive Excel-based dashboard analyzing flight delays across cities, states, weeks, and airlines using over 1 million records.
-Includes dynamic visuals for delay patterns, cancellations, and airline performance insights.
+This project analyzes flight delay data using MySQL for data cleaning, transformation, and querying.
+Key insights were derived from over 1 million records to identify delay patterns by city, state, airline, and time period.